roogue/osu-collector-dl/README.md

 ## Tweaks

-You can also change the config to have diffrent in fetching or download speed in `./dist/config.js`.
+You can also modify the config to have a different speed in fetching or downloading at `./dist/config.js`.
-Furthur info are commented in the file.
+Further info are commented in the file.

 ## License